Vlietland-College/lichtbundel/README.md

 #### Getting the first intersection with the beam
-Then we iterate over all linesegments and discard the segments that do not intersect with the beam (fist beampoint to intersection beam-border).
-If no segments intersect the beam hits the border and we're done!
+Then we iterate over all linesegments and discard the segments that do not intersect with the beam (first beampoint to intersection beam-border).
+If no segments intersect the beam hits the border, and we're done!

 We now know all intersecting linesegments.
 To find out the first intersection I just take the first possibility and check if the beamsegment from beam point one to intersection possibility one intersects with one of the other possibilities.
-If that is the case, discard the first possibility and use the second one.
+If that is the case, discard the first possibility and select the first segment that still intersects.
+Test the beam against the other still intersecting segments.
 If no possibilities are left after that we have a winner!

 #### Calculating the reflected beam
 Image the following situation (CA is the calculated light beam)